d-ornen/deployer/README.md

 deployer with rust-default@0.1.0
 ```

-Deployer will consider you to specify some things (e.g., targets - for this project and `rust-default@0.1.0` Pipeline it will be `target/release/deployer`).
+Deployer will ask you to specify some things (e.g., targets - for this project and `rust-default@0.1.0` Pipeline it will be `target/release/deployer`).
 After all you will get this `deploy-config.json`:

 ```json
 {